-MEF EVC per UNI Service Attribute Metro Ethernet Service Attribute Parameters and Values DOCSIS Provisioning Parameters UNI EVC Identifier A string formed by the concatenation of UNI ID and the EVC ID.
+MEF EVC per UNI Service AttributeMetro Ethernet Service AttributeParameters and Values DOCSIS Provisioning Parameters UNI EVC Identifier A string formed by the concatenation of UNI ID and the EVC ID.
 No new DOCSIS provisioning parameter is required.
-CE-VLAN/EVC Map All Service Frames at the UNI must map to a single Point-to-Point EVC.
+CE-VLAN/EVC Map All Service Frames at the UNI must map t a single Point-to-Point EVC.
 CMIM sub-type defined by TLV [43.5.4] is used to map UNI ingress traffic to one EVC (L2VPN).
 Ingress Bandwidth Profile Per EVC OPTIONAL.
 If supported, must specify <cir, cbs,="" cf="" cm,="" ebs,="" eir,="">.
 Must not be combined with any other type of ingress bandwidth profile.</cir,> Must specify in accordance with Section 5.9 of this specification.
-Ingress Bandwidth Profile Per CoS ID OPTIONAL.
-If supported, must specify CoS ID, and must specify <cir, cbs,="" ebs,<br="" eir,="">CM, CF> for each CoS.
-Must not be combined with any other type of ingress bandwidth profile.</cir,> Ingress Bandwidth Profile per CoS is not supported in this version of the specification.
-Egress Bandwidth Profile per EVC Must not Specify No DOCSIS parameters should be provisioned in this case.
+Ingress Bandwidth Profile Per CoS ID CM, CF> for each CoS.
+Must not I combined with any other type of in bandwidth profile.
+Ingress Bandwidth Profile per CoS is not supported in this version of the specification.
+Egress Bandwidth Profile Must not Specify per EVC No DOCSIS parameters should be provisioned in this case.
 Egress bandwidth Profile per CoS ID.
 Must not Specify No DOCSIS parameters should be provisioned in this case.